 Virtual License Manager (VLM) By OpenLM to Simplify & Automate Software License Allocation Process

-OpenLM's new-gen prod Virtual License Manager (VLM) (aka Virtualization License Manager), available on OpenLM Cloud Portal uses virtualization as a technology

-Virtual License Manager (aka VLM/Virtualization License Manager) creates a virtual view of physical software assets.
-Enables better allocation of software licenses to org’s departments in real-time.”ISRAEL, September 14, 2022 /EINPresswire.com/ -- OpenLM (https://www.openlm.com/), the Israel-based engineering, and specialty software license management service provider has always been known for its unmatched products and services.
-OpenLM has been one of the global leading vendors in software license management and has been recognized by many organizations - Gartner, Capterra, TrustRadius, Software Suggest, SoftwareAdvice, GoodFirms.
-OpenLM has been the 2022 Awards finalist in NA Customer Centricity Awards (https://customercentricityawards.com/finalists/).
+VLM dedicates a set number of licenses to each department with no conflicts in real-time.
+So previously if the department has overwriting issues with each others' license settings, VLM solves it now.”TOKYO, TOKYO, JAPAN, September 16, 2022 /EINPresswire.com/ -- OpenLM - the Israel-based engineering, and specialty software license management service provider has always been known for its unmatched products and services.
+OpenLM has been one of the global leading vendors in software license management and has been recognized by many organizations - Gartner, Capterra, TrustRadius, Software Suggest, SoftwareAdvice, and GoodFirms.
+OpenLM has been the 2022 Awards finalist (https://customercentricityawards.com/finalists/) in NA Customer Centricity Awards.

 Known for its customer centricity, customers purchase and recommend OpenLM primarily for the value it provides, such as